 c) No XP defect in the resultant

-d) Both will show similar effect of XP as before
+d) Both will show a similar effect of XP as before

 Explanation: As the disease Xeroderma pigmentosum is caused by different in different NER gene, such fusion will show complementation and the resultant phenotype will be normal.

 2. The bulky lesions in GG-NER is detected by ___________